English as Second or Foreign Language (Esl/Efl): difficulty and solutions

-Problems Faced by Learners of English as Second or Foreign Language (ESL/EFL)
+What is English as Second or Foreign Language (ESL/EFL)?

 The terms EFL and ESL came into being because of the difficulties encountered in learning English outside native English nations, which has in turn resulted in varieties of English around the world.
 Instead of criticizing the non-native colourations, they have rather been accepted and allowed to exist as separate language varieties, so learners don’t have to struggle through their lifetime to speak, especially, with native accent.
 This gives room for mother-tongue interference and transliterations which are the main features of non-native Englishes.
 Here are some problems learners of English as second or foreign language face.